 I believe in embracing change, in finding new growth and opportunity in emerging technology, platforms, and ideas.
 Yet amidst all the constant change of this digital age, three truths endure as constants.

-Yet amidst these constant changes, three truths endure as constants of their own.
-And respecting these three constants separates the tactical from the transcendent, the everyday tripe from the unforgettable.
+Respecting these three constants helps separate the tactical from the transcendent, the everyday distractions from the lasting values.

 The modern world is awash in content.
-Every hour of every day, people upload three years of video to YouTube.
-So posting brand videos and hoping for views is lottery logic.
-Even worse is trying to flood social platforms with low cost videos.
-If you do the math, creating even ten times as much content doesn’t statistically increase your chances of being noticed.
-More importantly, content quality determines how deeply it resonates and broadly it’s shared.
-Low cost video is great for providing instructions—it’s worthless for building brands, unless it’s linked to a million dollar idea.
+Every minute of every day, people upload well over five hundred hours of video to YouTube.
+So posting a video and hoping for views is lottery logic.
+Even worse is flooding social platforms with low budget posts.
+If you do the math, creating ten times as much content makes no statistical improvement on getting noticed.
+Only the quality of your ideas and delight of their execution drives clicks and determines how broadly it’s shared.

 Maya Angelou captured this perfectly: “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 Information focuses on facts and attributes, which can be easily co-opted.
 Emotion springs from benefits, from less quantifiable but far more compelling feelings, not facts.
 Enduring persuasion relies on the emotional connections you build for brands.